WEC-Sim/WEC-Sim/docs/most/theory.rst

 |

 The MOST model is mainly composed of rigid bodies (representing the various components of the turbine) connected via fixed joints or, in the case of the link between the hub and nacelle, with a revolute joint.
-An example of a component (hub) can be seen in figure and includes the calculation of inertial forces (in the "Body Properties" block) and weight force (in the "External Force and Torque" block).
+An example of a component (hub) can be seen in the figure below and includes the calculation of inertial forces (in the "Body Properties" block) and weight force (in the "External Force and Torque" block).
 In the case of blades, aerodynamic forces are also applied via a similar block.